 Property Condition Assessments

 CBC performs equity-level Property Condition Assessments for lenders and real estate investors who are stakeholders with equity in the investment.
 CBC’s commercial building assessors document the condition of the major building systems and opine on the probable cost to correct any immediate repair needs or life safety issues.
-CBC follows Standard and Poor’s ASTM E2018:15 Standard Guide for Property Condition Assessments: Baseline Property Condition Assessment Process.
+CBC follows the ASTM E2018:15 Standard Guide for Property Condition Assessments: Baseline Property Condition Assessment Process.

 Life Safety Assessment

 CBC evaluates the current life safety conditions and delineates any defects, deficiencies, or code violations that are recognized or observed.
 For any life safety condition that could negatively affect the building or its occupants, an estimated cost to repair is provided.
 Life safety assessments include an evaluation of general engineering safety, such as stairs, sidewalks, trip hazards, etc.; an assessment of fire panels and FACP closets; assessment of the backflow preventers; and evaluation of a random sampling of units for smoke detector compliance, adequate fire extinguishers presence, and appropriately illuminated EXIT signage.